Seven-dimensional forest fires: Introduction

 \begin{theorem} For every $\ep>0$ and $d$ sufficiently large, there exists $p>p_c$ such that $\omega_{p_c+\ep}\setminus\calC_\infty(\omega_p)$ contains an infinite cluster almost surely. \end{theorem}

 Theorem \ref{main} is clearly a corollary of Theorem \ref{thm:thinthinner}.
-Another consequence is that for every $\ep>0$, the critical probability for percolation on the random graph obtained from $\bbZ^d$ by removing a sufficiently `thin' supercritical percolation cluster is almost surely at most $p_c+\ep$.
-Theorem \ref{thm:thinthinner} and the last statement cannot possibly hold for (site) percolation on $\bbZ^2$, since an infinite cluster cuts space up into finite pieces.
+Another consequence is that for every $\ep>0$, the critical probability for percolation on the random graph obtained from $\bbZ^d$ by removing a sufficiently `thin' supercritical percolation cluster, that is $\calC_\infty(\omega_{p_c+\delta})$ for small enough $\delta=\delta(\ep)>0$, is almost surely at most $p_c+\ep$.
+Theorem \ref{thm:thinthinner} and the last statement cannot possibly hold for site percolation on $\bbZ^2$, since an infinite cluster cuts space up into finite pieces.

-\paragraph{Proof sketch}We will show that for every $\ep>0$, there exists some $p>p_c$ such that when removing the infinite cluster of $p$-percolation from $(p_c+\ep)$-percolation, the remainder still percolates.
+\paragraph{Proof sketch.} We will show that for every $\ep>0$, there exists some $p>p_c$ such that when removing the infinite cluster of $p$-percolation from $(p_c+\ep)$-percolation, the remainder still percolates.
 The proof proceeds by a renormalization procedure. \begin{enumerate} \item We first choose $\ell\in \bbN$ sufficiently large such that for any $L\ge \ell$, connectivity properties of boxes of size $L^2\times\ell^{d-2}$ in $(p_c+\ep)$-percolation behave like $(1-\eta)$-percolation on a coarse grain lattice for some small $\eta$.
 This is a standard application of Grimmett-Marstrand \cite{grimar90} and renormalization theory. \item We then use the fact that the one-arm exponent in high dimensions is 2 to note that for any $L$, only a small number $M$ of vertices in a box of size $L^2\times\ell^{d-2}$ can connect to distance $L$ in \emph{critical percolation}. \item Picking $L$ sufficiently large, one can argue that these $M$ points do not alter the connectivity properties of boxes of size $L^2\times\ell^{d-2}$ for $(p_c+\ep)$-percolation.
 In particular, the coarse grain percolation still behaves like $(1-\eta)$-percolation even after removing that small number of vertices. \item We now pick $p$ sufficiently close to $p_c$ that the behaviour (for $\omega_p$) at scale $L$ is not altered by moving from $p_c$ to $p$.
-Since there are less sites in $\calC_\infty(\omega_p)$ than sites connected to distance $L$ in $\omega_p$, this $p$ gives the result. \end{enumerate} Examining this a little shows that what the proof really needs is that the one-arm exponent is bigger than 1 i.e.\ that
+Since there are less sites in $\calC_\infty(\omega_p)$ than sites connected to distance $L$ in $\omega_p$, this $p$ gives the result. \end{enumerate} Examining this a little shows that what the proof really needs is that the one-arm exponent is bigger than 1, i.e.\ that